matteo14c/HaploCoV/docs/source/subsetting.rst

 The same approach can be applied likewise to any geographic level metadata/column to extract data from specific areas/locales.
 Feel free to read the manuals of the ``sort``, ``uniq``, ``cut`` and ``grep`` to find out all the options and set out the "pipeline" that is best suited for your needs.

+**subset.pl**

-**Alternatively** you can use subset.pl to perform the same selection:
+ you can use subset.pl to perform the same selection explained above:

 ::